Recovery With Incomplete Knowledge: Fundamental Bounds on Real-Time Quantum Memories: Introduction

 \section{Introduction}

-Various important developments in quantum technologies have been targeted towards building high-fidelity quantum memories, which attempt to preserve the state of a quantum system from decoherence and various other noises.
-Quantum error correction (QEC) \cite{schumacher1996quantum, schumacher1996sending, knill1997theory} and dynamical decoupling \cite{viola1998dynamical, viola1999dynamical} are two prime examples of such quantum technologies.
+Quantum memories comprise an important component of current and future quantum technologies.
+Their use ranges from quantum communications and networks \cite{gundougan2021proposal, wallnofer2022simulating, gundougan2023time} to sensing \cite{sidhu2021tight}, and even computation.
+This wide range of relevance stems from the fact that a quantum memory preserves a quantum system's (often fragile) state from decoherence, which encodes the desired quantum information.

+Depending on the physical implementation of the quantum memory, current coherence times range from milliseconds to minutes \cite{wang2017single}.
+However, various quantum technologies may require even longer coherence times \cite{stas2022robust}.
+Two of the most common techniques implemented in a quantum memory are quantum error correction (QEC) \cite{schumacher1996quantum, schumacher1996sending, knill1997theory} and dynamical decoupling \cite{viola1998dynamical, viola1999dynamical}.
 These techniques generally benefit from the \textit{apriori} knowledge of the noise surrounding the system of interest.
-For example, channel-adaptation techniques in QEC \cite{fletcher2008channel} have been shown to outperforms general QEC codes, as they are given additional knowledge of the environment noise \cite{leung1997approximate, fletcher2007optimum}.
-Such techniques rely on some physical model of the (noisy) implementation medium of the memory and computational qubits.
+For example, channel-adaptation techniques in QEC \cite{fletcher2008channel} have been shown to outperform general QEC codes, as they are given additional knowledge of the environment noise \cite{leung1997approximate, fletcher2007optimum}.
+Such techniques rely on some physical model of the (noisy) implementation medium of the quantum memory.
 The noise model is partially built upon physical assumptions (e.g. in the choice of the Hamiltonians) and partially upon phenomenology.
 Hence, the former gives a physically motivated family of quantum dynamics $\{\mathcal{N}_{\theta}\}_{\theta \in \Theta}$ for the quantum state of the memory qubits \cite{breuer2002theory}, and the latter determines the value of the noise parameter $\theta$ such that the dynamics $\mathcal{N}_{\theta}$ fits the observed data the best.

-Although being very powerful, a shorcoming of this approach is that the environment noise parameter is generally time-varying \cite{etxezarreta2021time}.
-Hence, real-time techniques to track the change (drift) of the noise are necessary, assuming we want to operate quantum memories for times larger than the characteristic times of the drift \cite{wang2017single}.
-This is true for various important setups, such as quantum networks, adaptive quantum communication protocols, and quantum computing.
+Although very powerful, a shortcoming of this approach is that the environment noise parameter is generally time-varying.
+This has been studied most extensively for superconducting qubits \cite{muller2015interacting, klimov2018fluctuations, etxezarreta2021time, dasgupta2020characterizing, dasgupta2021stability}.
+Hence, real-time techniques to track the change (drift) of the noise are necessary, assuming we want to operate quantum memories for times larger than the characteristic times of the drift.